Enforcement

 production-network-policy <none> 3m

-And delete the namespace network policies:
+And delete the Namespace network policies:

 kubectl -n solar-production delete networkpolicy production-network-policy

-Any attempt of Alice to delete the tenant network policy defined in the tenant manifest is denied by the Validation Webhook enforcing it.
+Any attempt of Alice to delete the Tenant network policy defined in the tenant manifest is denied by the Validation Webhook enforcing it.
 Any deletion by a cluster-administrator will cause the network policy to be recreated by the Capsule controller.

 NetworkPolicy Distribution with TenantReplications

 In the future Cluster-Administrators must distribute NetworkPolicies via TenantReplications.
 This is a more flexible and powerful way to distribute NetworkPolicies, as it allows to distribute any kind of resource.
-Here’s an example of how to distribute a CiliumNetworkPolicy to all the namespaces of a tenant:
+Here’s an example of how to distribute a CiliumNetworkPolicy to all the Namespaces of a Tenant:

 apiVersion: capsule.clastix.io/v1beta2